glewis347/azure-setup/README.md

-# azure-setup
-Outlining the creation and configuration of Virtual Machines (VM) in a Virtual Network (Vnet)
 <img width="884" alt="Screenshot 2025-01-23 at 7 59 52 PM" src="https://github.com/user-attachments/assets/14983237-8b1a-4703-8a5b-d5f0d3e188f9" />

 <h1>Azure Virtual Machine Setup & Configuration</h1>

-This project demonstrates how to deploy and configure Azure virtual machines within a shared Virtual Network (VNet) to enable secure communication and foundational cloud infrastructure.
-This setup involves creating a resource group, deploying a Windows 10 virtual machine, and a Linux (Ubuntu) virtual machine.
-These components will serve as the base infrastructure for future project tasks. <br />
+This project illustrates the creation and configuration of Virtual Machines (VM) in a Virtual Network (Vnet) using the Microsoft Azure platform.
+It involves creating a Resource Group, a Windows 10 VM, and a Linux (Ubuntu) VM.
+The newly created VMs will be situated inside the same Vnet.
+This setup will serve as the base infrastructure for my project on Network Traffic Analysis and Network Security Groups. <br />

 <h2>Environments and Technologies Used</h2>

-- Microsoft Azure (Virtual Machines/Compute services)
+- Microsoft Azure (Virtual Machines/Compute)

 <h2>Operating Systems Used </h2>